 Information collected through FARS will be used to apply for accreditation, for program review, for faculty tenure/promotion, and for other reporting purposes.

 Who has access to the WMU FARS system?

 A FARS governance committee will oversee all access to the system.
 Generally speaking, faculty will have access to the system and can update and use their data at any time during the year.
 Chairs will have access to the PAR data for their departments and deans will have access to their college's PAR data.
 Other access (some broad and some narrow) will be available to Institutional Research, OVPR, Institutional Effectiveness, HIGE, and University Relations (i.e., publication and creative activity).

 Are the forms of data for the PARS being mandated by the administration?

 In compliance with the WMU AAUP Agreement, the form of data collected is governed by the deans of the respective academic colleges.
 While the forms of data are similar overall, each dean has overseen the format of the PAR data being collected and adapted the material specific to the needs of their college (i.e., addition of clinical information for colleges with clinical outreach programs).

 Where do I report a problem with my FARS account?

-To report a problem, please click on the Help button below.
+To report a problem, please send an email to firstname.lastname@example.org.
 A staff from the Office of Institutional Research will respond to your request shortly.